anish-ONDC/bpp-sandbox/np-modularity/README.md

 ## Phase 1 — the seller's real data

-`fetch-shopify-data.js` pulls every product from the real Shopify store, exactly as Shopify returns it — no shaping, no filtering, nothing Beckn about it.
+`fetch-shopify-data.js` pulls every product from the real Shopify store, exactly as Shopify returns it.
 Saved to `data/shopify-raw-products.json`.

-This is deliberately the full response, not the trimmed-down version `bpp-sandbox-v2`'s own integration uses today.
-Worth seeing the whole thing once, since later phases need to know what's actually available to map from — fields like `tags`, `handle`, and `admin_graphql_api_id` exist in the real data and aren't used anywhere yet.

 ```bash
 npm install